Skip to main content

 Who May Consider Chin Surgery

 A comprehensive assessment with an experienced surgeon is critical.
 Factors such as facial bone structure, skin thickness, and overall facial balance are evaluated to determine the most appropriate surgical approach.
-In Melbourne, Victoria, patients can consult trusted plastic surgeons, including Dr Sophie Ricketts, who takes a detailed and careful approach to planning chin surgery.
+In Melbourne, patients can consult trusted plastic surgeons, including Dr Sophie Ricketts, who takes a detailed and careful approach to planning chin surgery.

 The Consultation Process